Shiz-b/Universe-Projected/README.md

 # Universe-Projected
 Some sims to help students get behind concepts.
-I will create sims as I learn concepts - this means I may not come back to cover the intro topics but might if requested.
+I plan to create sims on this I'm currently learning/teaching or based on requests.

 ## Acknowledgements/Inspiration